ClintPollock/Veracode-AWS-Code-Suite-Getting-Started-Guide/1_SAST_SCA_PolicyScan/readme.md

 ![AWS Code](images/1-QuickStart.png)

-Select No source (the below buildspec.yml will download the source code for us)
+Select No source (the below buildspec.yml will download the source code for us).

 ![AWS Code](images/2-QuickStart.png)